elmtree-askmo/cloudcannon-app/content/learn/psychology/which-brain-regions-are-primarily-involved-in-maintaining-consciousness-and-what-roles-do-they-play.md

 url: /learn/psychology/questions/which-brain-regions-are-primarily-involved-in-maintaining-consciousness-and-what-roles-do-they-play
 score: -1.0
 related_article1:
-    id: 164843
+    id: 164839
-    title: How do dissociative disorders impact consciousness, and what are some common symptoms and experiences associated with these disorders?
+    title: >-
+        Describe the default mode network and its involvement in self-referential thought and introspection.
     subject: Psychology
-    url: /learn/psychology/questions/how-do-dissociative-disorders-impact-consciousness-and-what-are-some-common-symptoms-and-experiences-associated-with-these-disorders
+    url: /learn/psychology/questions/describe-the-default-mode-network-and-its-involvement-in-selfreferential-thought-and-introspection
 related_article2:
-    id: 164837
+    id: 164845
-    title: How does the thalamus function as a relay station for information and contribute to signal integration for awareness?
+    title: >-
+        Explain the concept of blindsight and how it demonstrates unconscious visual processing despite cortical blindness.
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-thalamus-function-as-a-relay-station-for-information-and-contribute-to-signal-integration-for-awareness
+    url: /learn/psychology/questions/explain-the-concept-of-blindsight-and-how-it-demonstrates-unconscious-visual-processing-despite-cortical-blindness
 related_article3:
-    id: 164836
+    id: 164841
-    title: What are the key functions of the reticular activating system in relation to wakefulness and attention regulation?
+    title: >-
+        In what ways does consciousness affect decision-making and self-consciousness, particularly in relation to anxiety and depression?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-functions-of-the-reticular-activating-system-in-relation-to-wakefulness-and-attention-regulation
+    url: /learn/psychology/questions/in-what-ways-does-consciousness-affect-decisionmaking-and-selfconsciousness-particularly-in-relation-to-anxiety-and-depression
 related_article4:
-    id: 164850
+    id: 164833
+    title: >-
-    title: What are the effects of meditation and yoga on brain activity, and what benefits do they offer in terms of altered states of consciousness?
+        What are the main components of consciousness, and how do they relate to awareness and responsiveness?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-effects-of-meditation-and-yoga-on-brain-activity-and-what-benefits-do-they-offer-in-terms-of-altered-states-of-consciousness
+    url: /learn/psychology/questions/what-are-the-main-components-of-consciousness-and-how-do-they-relate-to-awareness-and-responsiveness
 related_article5:
-    id: 164833
+    id: 164842
+    title: >-
-    title: What are the main components of consciousness, and how do they relate to awareness and responsiveness?
+        What are the primary characteristics and causes of coma, and which brain regions are typically affected?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-components-of-consciousness-and-how-do-they-relate-to-awareness-and-responsiveness
+    url: /learn/psychology/questions/what-are-the-primary-characteristics-and-causes-of-coma-and-which-brain-regions-are-typically-affected
 ---

 &nbsp;